lineality/invert_colors_minimal_chrome_extension/README.md

 check default settings (which may be outside of the extension itself).

-A trade-off of the extreme minimalism, is that the extension does not toggle always or reset if you refresh the tab (chrome is not consist ant here).
+A trade-off of the extreme minimalism, is that the extension does not toggle always or reset if you refresh the tab (chrome is not consistent here).
 As a backup can open a new tab to turn the extension (color reversal) off.

 I recommend putting the few simple lines of code into your browser manually (making your own extension)